SoftInstigate/restheart-website/_includes/running-examples.md

 ### Before running the example requests

-The following examples assume RESTHeart Platform running on the localhost with the default configuration: notably the database *restheart* is bound to `/` and the user *admin* exists with default password *secret*.
+The following examples assume RESTHeart Platform running on the localhost with the default configuration: the database *restheart* is bound to `/` and the user *admin* exists with default password *secret*.

 To create the *restheart* db, run the following: